brodycj/cordova-sqlite-legacy/README.md

 - This plugin will not work before the callback for the "deviceready" event has been fired, as described in **Usage**.
 (This is consistent with the other Cordova plugins.)
 - Will not work within a web worker or iframe since these are not supported by the Cordova framework.
 - In-memory database `db=window.sqlitePlugin.openDatabase({name: ":memory:"})` is currently not supported.
-- The Android ~~and Amazon Fire-OS~~ versions cannot work with more than 100 open db files (due to the threading model used).
+- The Android version cannot work with more than 100 open db files (due to the threading model used).
 - UNICODE line separator (`\u2028`) and paragraph separator (`\u2029`) are currently not supported and known to be broken in iOS version due to [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435).
+There *may* be a similar issue with other UNICODE characters in the iOS version (needs further investigation).
+This is fixed in: [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free) (available with a different licensing scheme)
 - UNICODE characters not working in WP(7/8) version
 - Blob type is currently not supported and known to be broken on multiple platforms.
 - UNICODE `\u0000` (same as `\0`) character not working in Android (default implementation), Windows "Universal" (8.1/XX) or WP(7/8) versions